KUALA LUMPUR: The ringgit ended slightly lower against the US dollar today as trade uncertainties continued to dominate market sentiment.

-The ringgit traded mostly lower against other major currencies, except for the Japanese yen.
+Meanwhile, the ringgit traded lower against other major currencies.